 Relevant Words of God:

 The work of God’s management began at the creation of the world, and man is at the core of this work.
 God’s creation of all things, it can be said, is for the sake of man.
-Because the work of His management stretches over thousands of years, and is not carried out in the space of mere minutes or seconds, or a blink of an eye, or over one or two years, He had to create more things necessary for the survival of man, such as the sun, moon, all sorts of living creatures, and food and a living environment for mankind.
+Because the work of His management spans thousands of years and is not done in the space of mere minutes or seconds, or in the blink of an eye, or one or two years, He had to create more things necessary for mankind’s survival, such as the sun, the moon, all sorts of living creatures, food, and a hospitable environment.
 This was the start of God’s management.

 What work has God done to distribute the races?
 First, He prepared the larger geographical environment, allocating different locations for people, and then generation after generation survive there.
 This is settled—the scope for their survival is settled.
 And their lives, what they eat, what they drink, their livelihoods—God long since settled all of that.
 And when God was creating all beings, He made different preparations for different types of people: There are different soil compositions, different climates, different plants, and different geographical environments.
 Different places even have different birds and beasts, different waters have their own special types of fish and aquatic products.
 Even the types of insects are determined by God. … The differences in these various aspects may not be seen or perceived by people, but when God was creating all beings, He delineated them and prepared different geographical environments, different terrains, and different living things for different races.
 That’s because God created different types of people and He knows what each of them needs and what their lifestyles are.

 Excerpted from “God Himself, the Unique IX” in The Word Appears in the Flesh